Login

 • business bank account number

-• any special permits you may need to carry out the relevant economic activity – the enterprise counter can, in some cases, also arranged for this
+• any special permits you may need to carry out the relevant economic activity – the business counter can, in most cases, also arrange for this

 • in the case of a bv, you must also bring a copy of your articles of association

-The Enterprise counter will activate your VAT number, which will cost you approximately €60 (excl.
+The Securex Business Counter will activate your VAT number, which will cost you approximately €60 (excl.
 VAT).

 Joining a social insurance fund and paying company contributions